dsenthilnathan/sdutils-api/README.md

-# sutils-api
+# sdutils-api
 Utility API's for the common functionalities

 # API's available
    1.)
-An API which calculates and returns all the prime numbers up to and including a number provided
+An API to give the Accounting/Retail Calendar (445 Calendar) for the given Year & Month.

 Features
    1. Supports both XML & JSON response (based on the Accept header)
    2. EhCache used in the backend to cache the response (Max time to live is 60 seconds, but configurable)
-   3. Accepts only whole numbers within the range of 2 to 100 (configurable)
+   3. Accepts only whole numbers (Year -  range of 1 to 3000 , Month - range of 1 to 12)
    4. Comes with Unit & Integration test cases

 # Technologies Used